rems-project/sail/src/sail_lsp/README.md

 })
 ```

-For emacs you can add the following to your `.emacs` file after
+For emacs, if using `lsp-mode`, you can add the following to your
-loading sail-mode:
+`.emacs` file after loading `sail-mode`:

 ```elisp
 (require 'lsp-mode)